 We thereafter visited a Maasai community that lives on the outskirts of the Reserve.
 The Maasai are a pastoralist community that have managed to maintain its culture even as modernity creeps in.
 They stay in communities referred to as “bomas” and their semi-permanent homes are known as manyattas.
 A boma is made up of several homes in one compound, with all the members being related to each other by blood or marriage.
 Their culture was evident from their homes, dressing, lighting fire as well as music and dance

 I am still over the moon, elated, excited and still in shock, that I now fall into the minority of humans who have actually had a firsthand experience of seeing the 7th Wonder of the World, The Wildebeest Migration.
 I also got to see a wide array of animals that ranged from some of the big five like the lions, elephants, buffalos, to crocodiles, hippos, wildebeests, zebras, cheetahs among others while at it.
 Thank You Maasai Mara National Reserve for being an amazing host and giving me the once in a life time experience.
-A big thank you to Magical Kenya for the invitation to be a Brand Ambassador via being a part of this experience, the Tembea Mara crew for being a great team, Muraguri for allowing me to use his pictures and Angama Mara, for the safari and being my host. .
+A big thank you to Magical Kenya for the invitation to be a Brand Ambassador via being a part of this experience, the Tembea Mara crew for being a great team, Muraguri and Jamila for allowing me to use some of their pictures and Angama Mara, for the safari and being my host. .
 For my experience there, check out http://wangechigitahi.co.ke/angama-mara-floating-in-luxury/.Everyone should plan to visit the Mara at least once in their lifetime, the animals will definitely put a show for you.